In this article, we will look at the future of China's concept stocks and see whether they will present opportunities or risks.

-Over the past year, some of the industries that the China concepts stocks are in suffered different policy risks.
-For example, some large internet platform companies were impacted by anti-monopoly measures; and some companies in the education and training industry were forced to close shop due to policy changes.
+Over the past year, some of the industries that the China Concepts stocks are in suffered different policy risks.
+For example, some large internet platform companies were impacted by anti-monopoly measures, and some companies in the education and training industry were forced to close shop due to policy changes.
 Moreover, the market is concerned that other industries may suffer from a similar fate in the future.
 As a result, not only did the share prices of the companies impacted by new policies drop, but the prices of unaffected China concepts stocks declined.

 Based on the efficient-market hypothesis, share prices will reflect all risks.
-These systemic policies and industry policy risks caused the prices of China's concepts stocks to experience a prolonged period of steep decline.
+These systemic policies and industry policy risks caused the prices of China's concept stocks to experience a prolonged period of steep decline.
 However, following the drastic correction, most related risks have already been released from the China concepts stocks.

 In addition, the Chinese government gave a positive signal for both these issues during its financial meeting in mid-March.

-On the one hand, the government said during the meeting that the regulatory bodies in China and the US have maintained good communication and have been working together proactively on the issue of China concepts stocks.
-Both parties are currently drafting a specific cooperation plan, which would relieve some of the systemic policy risks of China's concepts stocks.
+On the one hand, the government said during the meeting that the regulatory bodies in China and the US have maintained good communication and have been working together proactively on the issue of China concept stocks.
+Both parties are currently drafting a specific cooperation plan, which would relieve some of the systemic policy risks of China's concept stocks.
 On the other hand, the Chinese government emphasized during the meeting that the related department should be prudent when introducing contractionary policies.
 Any policy that may cause a significant impact on the capital market must first be discussed with the finance authorities to ensure stability and consistency in the expectations of the policies.
 That also dispels some of the industry policy risks that the market is concerned about.